 Texting behind the wheel, whether manually or with voice-activated technology, is dangerous enough in a passenger car.
 When a commercial truck is added to the mix, consequences become much more serious.
 This is true even with truck driver texting and driving technology, like voice-to-text systems.
 If you’ve sustained injuries caused by a distracted truck driver, then you may need help from a Houston truck accident lawyer at Arnold & Itkin.

-Our lawyers fight for the compensation of medical bills, lost wages, and other damages associated with a serious truck accident.
+Our lawyers fight for the compensation of medical bills, lost wages, and other damages associated with serious truck accidents, including those involving trucker texting and driving technology.
 We’ve won billions for clients through a dedication to fighting for results for them.
 We will always be fierce advocates at the negotiation table, and won’t hesitate to take a case to court if the other side isn’t being fair and reasonable.

 Call us today for a free consultation at (888) 493-1629.
 Our truck accident lawyers are ready to hear your story and help you decide the best way to obtain answers for what happened to you.